Green-Avocado/EasyROP/README.md

 ## User Stories

+- As a user, I want to be able to add a ROPchain to a payload
-- As a user, I want to be able to add a ROP gadget to a payload using an address, symbol, list of instructions, or string.
+- As a user, I want to be able to add a ROP gadget to a ROPchain using an address, symbol, list of instructions, or string.
 - As a user, I want to be able to select a ROP gadget and replace it with a different ROP gadget.
 - As a user, I want to be able to select and change the contents of a ROP gadget.
-- As a user, I want to be able to remove a ROP gadget from a payload.
+- As a user, I want to be able to remove a ROP gadget from a ROPchain.
-- As a user, I want to be able to visualise padding and ROPchain of a payload.
+- As a user, I want to be able to visualise padding and ROPchains of a payload.
 - As a user, I want to be able to output an exploit script using a payload.